unknowntpo/page/README.md

 >   - Worst: O(log(N)+M) with N being the number of elements in the sorted set and M the number of expired elements removed by the operation.
 > - **RTT**: 1

+`GetHead` gets the head for head field of HashMap `listMeta`, but if head inside it is expired, we use ZREMRANGEBYSCORE to remove expired pageKey entry in sorted set `pageList`, then set the new head to `listMeta.head`.

   See [ZREMRANGEBYSCORE command](https://redis.io/commands/zremrangebyscore/) for more information.